 STEP 1: Contact Us

-In addition to in-store pickup, you can receive your items via delivery service or through our pickup service where we come directly to your home.
+In addition to in-store pickup, we offer pickup via our delivery service or an on-site pickup where we come directly to your home.

 STEP 5: Payment

-When buying a used wind instrument, doesn't it feel awkward to play because it's been shaped by the previous owner's habits???
+When buying a used wind instrument, isn’t it hard to play because it’s been shaped by the previous owner’s playing style?

-▶︎Used wind instruments are awkward to play because they have habits?!
+▶︎ Are used wind instruments hard to play because they have a "personality"?

-Introducing the treasured instruments sleeping deep within TCGAKKI!?
+Introducing a hidden gem sleeping deep within TCGAKKI!?

-Corno da caccia, cimbasso.
-Basset horn, oboe d'amore, contrabass flute, and more.
+Corno da caccia, contrabassoon.
+Basset horn, oboe musette, contrabass flute, and more.

 When we ask customers about their daily maintenance routines, fewer than half are doing it correctly.
-In fact, far more than expected were using incorrect, self-taught methods, prompting us to urgently create this page.
+In fact, far more people than we expected were using incorrect, self-taught methods, so we’ve launched this page on short notice.

 What kind of adjustments are made to the instruments you purchase?